aptos-labs/developer-docs/docs/integration/wallet-adapter-concept.md

 Wallets should implement their own plugin class that extends the basic plugin class (properties + events) interface that lives in the core package.

 :::tip
-If a wallet supports functions that are not part of the basic plugin interface, a pull request should be made to the core package to include this function so it can support it.
+If a wallet supports functions that are not part of the basic plugin interface, a pull request should be made to the core package to include this function, so it can support it.
 You can take a look at the `signTransaction` on the wallet core package for guidance.
 :::

 ### Adapter React provider